Current Employer: Oro Clean Chemie AG

 Tell us what you have been doing since completing your studies.

 After graduation I moved to London to pursue a career as a barrister.
 I was accepted into BPP Law School in Holborn where I chose to do the one year BPTC programme.
 Following in the footsteps of Plymouth’s own Judge Taylor, I became a member of the Honourable Society of the Inner Court that became my home for the required 12 ‘dinners’ during that year.
 Unfortunately, I failed the Bar.
 At the end of the most difficult studies I had engaged in, I passed only 19 out of the 22 required examinations and thus would have to pay another £15,000 for the privilege once more.
 I have funded myself through university with part-time jobs; I worked in a charity call centre in Old Street where I found another job that eventually took me to Singapore.
 I worked in Singapore for two years before moving to Kuala Lumpur, Malaysia, to setup my own business.
-I now run my own distribution company based in Kuala Lumpur.
+I now now work as a senior copywriter at Oro Clean Chemie AG.

 Has your career path changed since graduation?